 Seven principles that underpin a healthy data culture

 The question is: how do you establish a culture that embraces data?
 You can't force it but doing nothing is not the answer either.
 According to McKinsey, there are seven principles you should take into account.

 1. Quality data helps you make better decisions

-Also look at the places, functions that tend to make key critical decisions and examining how they collect, analyse and use the insights to draw conclusions.
+Also, look at the places, and functions that tend to make key critical decisions and examine how they collect, analyse and use the insights to draw conclusions.
 Through such processes, you should be able to tell how viable the current data is, whether the current analytics/ data processing system is working, and how much time is needed for the function to make a decision.

 2. Getting the C-suite onboard with your plan

 The Board of Directors possesses not only valuable insights about what's going on internally, but they can also share key trends and news which we may not be aware of.
-Having frequent discussion and knowledge sharing sessions with senior management is an integral part of the data culture.
+Having frequent discussions and knowledge-sharing sessions with senior management is an integral part of the data culture.

 3. Give the employees access to data

 To make people believe in data, they first need to have the data in their hands.
 Senior management being transparent about their information does not have any meaning if your employees cannot access them.
 Thus, it is essential to build a platform for your employees to access relevant data anytime they want without constraints.